WHERE CARING BEGINS

 Audubon County Memorial Hospital & Clinics is a 17 bed, Critical Access Hospital serving Audubon County and the surrounding areas, with the mission of “Excellence With Quality and Compassion to Those We Serve.”

-Our services include emergency services, acute care, skilled nursing services, laboratory, radiology, respiratory therapy, physical therapy, occupational therapy, speech therapy, and surgical services.
-In addition, we offer several specialty services including orthopedic, mental health, pain management, podiatry, dermatology, oncology, endocrinology, nephrology, neurology, pulmonology, rheumatology, cardiology, and urology.
+Our services include emergency services, acute care, skilled nursing services, laboratory, radiology, heart and vascular services, physical therapy, occupational therapy, speech therapy, and surgical services.
+In addition, we offer several specialty services including cardiology, dermatology, ENT, general surgery, gynecology, hand specialist, nephrology, obesity medicine (weight management), obstetrics, oncology/hematology, orthopedics, pain management, podiatry, pulmonology, rheumatology, and urology.

 We also operate two rural health clinics, Audubon Family Health Clinic and Exira Medical Clinic.
 Our clinics offer complete care from newborns to senior adults by providing well-child check-ups, age-appropriate preventive care, sports and school physicals, immunizations, and treatment of occasional and ongoing illness.

-Audubon County Memorial Hospital & Clinics has been named one of the Top 100 Critical Access Hospitals in the United States by The Chartis Center for Rural Health, seven times in the past decade.
+Audubon County Memorial Hospital & Clinics has been named one of the 2026 Top 100 Critical Access Hospitals in the United States by The Chartis Center for Rural Health.
+ACMH is proud of having received this honor eight times in the past decade.
 In 2017, Audubon County Memorial Hospital & Clinics was also named a “Top 20 Critical Access Hospital” in the nation by the National Rural Healthcare Association (NRHA).